 Third, in contrast to the canonical market microstructure models that imply zero profits, BFE pricing implies that dealers make strictly positive profits.
-This is consistent with the evidence provided for the NASDAQ (Christie, Harris, and Schultz (1994), Christie and Schultz (1994), Huang and Stoll (1996), Kandel and Marx (1997), Weston (2000), Ellis, Michaely, and O'Hara (2002)), the corporate bond market (Bessembinder and Maxwell (2008), Goldstein and Hotchkiss (2007)) and the municipal bond market (Harris and Piwowar (2006), Green, Hollifield and Schüroff (2007), Green, Li and Schüroff (2010), Li and Schüroff (2014)).
+This is consistent with the evidence provided for the NASDAQ (Christie and Schultz, 1994; Christie et al., 1994; Huang and Stoll, 1996; Kandel and Marx, 1997; Weston, 2000; Ellis, Michaely, and O'Hara, 2002), the corporate bond market (Bessembinder and Maxwell, 2008; Goldstein and Hotchkiss, 2007) and the municipal bond market (Harris and Piwowar, 2006; Green, Hollifield, and Schüroff, 2007; Green, Li, and Schüroff, 2010; Li and Schüroff, 2014).

-Fourth, in a BFE, dealers' inventories are mean-reverting.
-This is true even even when dealers are risk-neutral and not subject to institutional constraints on inventory size.
-Evidence of meanreverting inventories is provided by Madhavan and Smidt (1993), Hasbrouck and Sofianos (1993), Hansch, Naik, and Viswanathan (1999), Reiss and Werner (1998), Naik and Yadav (2003), and more recently, by Hendershott and Menkveld (2014).
+Fourth, in a BFE, dealers' inventories are meanreverting.
+This is true even when dealers are risk-neutral and not subject to institutional constraints on inventory size.
+Evidence of mean-reverting inventories is provided by Madhavan and Smidt (1993), Hasbrouck and Sofianos (1993), Hansch, Naik, and Viswanathan (1998), Reiss and Werner (1998), Naik and Yadav (2003), and more recently, Hendershott and Menkveld (2014).

-Fifth, a BFE implies a positive relationship between a dealer's average inventory and trading volume.
+Fifth, a BFE implies a positive relation between a dealer's average inventory and trading volume.
 That is, the larger the trading volume that a dealer is expected to intermediate, the larger the inventory he can maintain.
 This is consistent with the findings of Li and Schüroff (2014) for the municipal bond market, demonstrating that peripheral dealers intermediate few deals and hold small inventories, whereas central dealers account for a larger intermediation volume and hold larger inventories.
-A BFE also implies a positive relationship between the average profitability of a deal and the dealer's maximum inventory size.
+A BFE also implies a positive relation between the average profitability of a deal and the dealer's maximum inventory size.
 This is in line with the findings of Bessembinder and Maxwell (2008) and Goldstein and Hotchkiss (2007), who show that dealers' average inventory decreased following the reduction in dealers' profits caused by an increase in transparency in the corporate bond market.